oscaribv/pyaneti/README.md

 ### __Introduction__

 * _Pianeti_ is the Italian word for planets.
-* It is a _python/fortran_ software suite which finds the best fitting solution  by $\chi^2$ minimization using Marcov Chain Monte Carlo (MCMC) methods.
+* It is a _python/fortran_ software suite which finds the best fitting solution using Marcov Chain Monte Carlo (MCMC) methods.
 * Ensemble sampler with affine invariance algorithm for a major coverage of the parameter space
 ([Godman & Weare, 2010](http://msp.org/camcos/2010/5-1/p04.xhtml)).